tahiri-lab/iPhyloGeo_plus_plus/exe-generation/exe_troubleshooting.md

 6. The new EXE throws a **TypeError**: `Cannot log to objects of type 'NoneType'`
 7. Read the trace: like the previous error, it is linked to the toytree package, as one of the lines in the traceback is `import toytree` (see traceback below).
 More specifically, the line `set_log_level("WARNING")` in the package’s __init__.py file leads to the same logger_setup.py I edited at step 5.
 This time, the problem occurs when the logger.add function is called at line 57, as the logger is apparently passed a NoneType object.
 8. Edited toytree’s __init__.py to comment out `set_log_level("WARNING")`
+9. The new EXE throws a **FileNotFoundError**: `[Errno 2] No such file or directory: 'scripts/utils/params_default.yaml'`
+10. Confirmed the existence of `scripts\utils\params_default.yaml`
+11. Did some research online but didn’t find a fix

+### September 29, 2025

+1. Asked ChatGPT for advice
+2. Looked in `\scripts\build\exe.win-amd64-3.11\lib\utils`: params_default.yaml is there
+3. Examined the trace (see tracebacks)
+4. Located the line in main.py that results in the error (line 262): it is within an if that checks if `scripts/utils/params.yaml` exists and if not, copies `scripts/utils/params.yaml` to it
+5. At the beginning of main.py, added ChatGPT’s resource_path function
+6. In main.py, replaced instances of `"./scripts/utils/params.yaml"` and `"scripts/utils.params.yaml"` by `resource_path(os.path.join("utils", "params.yaml"))` and did the equivalent for `params_default.yaml`
+7. Tested running the app without the EXE (using a modified version of start.bat, start_pause.bat, which pauses so I can read the error messages): got a **FileNotFoundError** because it’s looking for a directory called `utils` directly in the project folder as opposed to inside scripts.
+8. Added this line to main.py: `current_dir = os.path.dirname(__file__)`
+9. Changed each instance of `os.path.join("utils", "some_file")` to `os.path.join(current_dir, "utils", "some_file")`: start.bat now launches iPhyloGeo++ correctly
+10.

 ## TODO